 DMACC’s Automotive Technology Center, initiated with an anonymous gift of $1,000,000, will create a collaborative state-of-the-art training environment on the DMACC Ankeny Campus that integrates automotive industry design with new technologies; offer space for current and future world class transportation technology training with the flexibility to grow as the industry changes and continues DMACC’s legacy of delivering a quality education in an industry environment, today and into the future.

-These artist renderings show the new Automotive Technology Center Project scheduled to open on the DMACC Ankeny Campus in the fall of 2020.
+These artist renderings show the new Automotive Technology Center Project scheduled to open on the DMACC Ankeny Campus in the spring of 2021.
 The project will:

 - Create new classrooms and a student lounge